zachdavids/CustomMemoryAllocators/README.md

 Allocation Complexity: O(1)
 Deallocation Complexity: O(1)
-Storage Complexity: O(n + h), where n is the requested allocation size, and h is the header size
+Storage Complexity: O(n*h), where n is the requested allocation size, h is the header size

 ### Pool Allocator